Pejo-306/ArnoldC-Ruby/README.md

 ### Recurssion
 The ArnoldC Interpreter also supports recurssion which is the only way for cycling in ArnoldC.

+Example of a program which prints all numbers from \_number to \_limit:

 ```ruby
 listen_to_me_very_carefully _print_to_limit